pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 1. Set the label collection of topological location for PD

-    Configure the `location-labels` in the `pd.config` with the labels that describe the topology on the nodes in the Kubernetes cluster.
+    Configure `location-labels` in the `pd.config` file using the labels that describe the topology on the nodes in the Kubernetes cluster.

     > **Note:**
     >